tannnguyen/Autonomous-Caretaker/README.md

     Step 13: Distribute the water to the elderly.

 ## Code, Design, and Circuit
 Please refer to Code/ and Parts/ folders to see and download our codes and design.
+Refer to Parts.md for our parts

+This is our mechanical design:

 This is our circuit:

 This is our final robot:

 ## Demo
+* Challenge 1:

+* Challenge 2:

+* We did not have a chance to take video of our final demo with complete steps...

 ## Technology
 * Ardunio and its libraries